 Color Options and Variations

 Personally, I own the 15-inch laptop version of this backpack.
-But it also comes in a 17-inch version, which is slightly larger, and the laptop compartment opens all the way around, not only half-way.
-The 17-inch version is also TSA-approved, which means that you won’t have to take out your laptop out of the backpack when going through the security.
+But it also comes in a 17-inch version, which is slightly larger, and the laptop compartment opens all the way around, not only halfway.
+The 17-inch version is also TSA-approved, which means that you won’t have to take your laptop out of the backpack when going through security.

 The Matein laptop backpack is offered in blue, brown, charcoal black, grey, grey and black camo, and red colors.
 I chose the grey option, because, in my opinion, it looked the most minimalistic.

 Because the grey color is so light, I thought that all the dirty spots would be clearly visible on the fabric, but it’s actually not that bad.
 They kind of blend in, because they’ve used dark grey and light grey threads in the fabric, which create a grey-ish mix.

 This backpack measures 18 inches in height, 13 inches in width, and up to 9 inches in depth when packed full.
 If you don’t over-stuff it, you’ll be able to use it as a personal item on airplanes, in addition to your carry-on.
 I’ve used it as a personal item many times, and I’ve never had any issues.

 That said, the 17-inch version might be too large for a personal item because it’s larger in height and width.
 To be precise, it’s 19 inches in height and 13.8 inches in width.
 You might be able to sneak it in as a personal item sometimes, but occasionally they might ask you to use it as a carry-on instead.

 Although in the product description they’ve said that it weighs 1.5 pounds, actually it weighs around 2.2 pounds.
 But for a personal item, it’s still very lightweight, so it doesn’t really matter.